 Forget pride, sloth and the rest.
-Here are the seven deadly sins which can stop teachers in their tracks!
+Here are the 7 deadly sins of teaching which can stop educators in their tracks!

 An essential quality for being a teacher is to care – we all invest a lot emotionally in our students.
 But the flip side of that, is that we blame ourselves when things go wrong.
 If they don’t get the results they want, if they don’t understand a concept after having it explained ten times… we decide it’s our fault.